kaustuvkunal/Spark-Ecosystem-Tutorial/README.md

-# Spark-Ecosystem-Tutorial
+# Spark and It's Ecosystem

-## Extensive tutorial on Apache Spark &amp; Its Ecosystem Libraries
+##  An extensive tutorial on Apache Spark &amp; Its Ecosystem Libraries

 ### Spark & Its Ecosystem [Presentation Slides](https://www.slideshare.net/KaustuvKunal/apache-spark-its-ecosystem-249424395)